coder/docs/guides/troubleshooting/inotify-watch-limits.md

 users sharing the same system/Kubernetes node.
 To do this, modify the `sysctl` configuration file, or apply a DaemonSet to the Kubernetes cluster to apply that change to all nodes automatically.
+Rebuilding the workspaces is required after the modification.

 For example, you can create a file called `/etc/sysctl.d/watches.conf` and include the following contents: